kgar/gms2-module-character-movement-system/to-do.md

 # To Do
 - Implement Waypoint AI
-- Create some lightweight scripts for NPC random movement that leverage the movement driver to set NPC state and move them around
 - Implement Passerby AI
 - Implement AI to Follow the player loosely, face same direction
   - Create multiple objects that follow in this manner